Aplyca/contentful-url-manager/README.md

 Install the App using by doing the below steps:

-1. Create a new Contentful custom App and define the Application Name (e.g. Broken References)
+1. Create a new Contentful custom App and define the Application Name (e.g. URL Manager)

 2. Download this repo and drag the build folder into the Bundles upload zone: